DeFi Insurance Platform Uno Re Launches Cover Portal

-NEW YORK, NY, April 19, 2022 (GLOBE NEWSWIRE) -- Uno Re ( http://unore.io/ ), a decentralized insurance platform, will launch its Cover Portal on April 23, 2022.
-Accessible through Uno Re's dApp, the Cover Portal addresses an underemphasized need in DeFi space: easy access to insurance.
-For the first time, DeFi users can insure their crypto-assets in a few simple steps thanks to Cover Portal's clear and simple UI.
+Tallinn, Estonia, April 21, 2022 (GLOBE NEWSWIRE) -- Uno Re, a decentralized insurance platform, will launch Cover Portal on April 23st, 2022.
+Accessible through Uno Re’s dApp, the Cover Portal addresses an underemphasized need in DeFi space: easy access to insurance.
+For the first time, DeFi users can insure their crypto-assets in a few simple steps thanks to Cover Portal’s clear and simple UI.

-The danger of hacker attacks keeps growing within DeFi space (case study: https://bit.ly/3jYokl7 ) and causing drastic losses for users and protocols alike.
-The total sum lost to hacks in the first quarter of 2022 is up 695% from Q1 2021's losses.
+The danger of hacker attacks keeps growing within DeFi space and causing drastic losses for users and protocols alike.
+The total sum lost to hacks in the first quarter of 2022 is up 695% from Q1 2021’s losses.
 With both the quantity and severity of attacks on the rise, skepticism surrounding the DeFi space is also growing.

 One of the leading players in DeFi insurance- Uno Re launched its Cover Portal which aims to grant users easy access to insurance coverage through its user-friendly UI.